whitehaven/personalstatementbk/experience items.md

 This program is similar to a traditional chief resident year, but more focus is placed on building didactic skills and completing long-term education projects.
 This program resembles a traditional chief resident year but emphasizes developing didactic skills and completing long-term education projects.

 I serve as attending physician in the inpatient and clinic settings while working on my projects in the background.
-Additionally, I teach education sessions during rounds and one noon conference sessions per month.
+Additionally, I teach regularly on inpatient rounds and at noon conference.

 My ongoing research project is detailed below.

-- [ ] TODO: add research project entry
+- [x] TODO: add research project entry

 ### Most Meaningful #1